 Christmas is my favorite holiday of the WHOLE WIDE YEAR.
 But, Christmas morning?
 It’s the BEST part of the whole entire day.

 We spend it up in Canada at my parents’ house with my twin brother and his wife, my sister-in-law.
-We all get up to a BIG breakfast, usually with our traditional ginger snap martinis (it’s always 5 o’clock somewhere right?) and wear mandatory pajamas until at LEAST 2 pm, when we have to head out to my Grandma’s for dinner.
+We all get up to a BIG breakfast of eggnog gluten free vegan waffles (but sometimes baked pumpkin French toast) usually with our traditional ginger snap martinis or some low carb sugar free keto eggnog with a little rum.

 Oh, with a side of easy gluten free stuffing to fulfill the “real food quota.”